7 Best Acoustic Guitars For Small Hands (Buying Guide)

 Anyone with a hand span of fewer than 170 millimeters has what may be considered small hands for a guitarist and may want to consider a smaller-bodied, or smaller-than-standard acoustic guitar.

-Can Your Hands Be Too Small To Play The Guitar?
+Can Your Hands Be Too Small to Play the Guitar?

 Generally speaking, there’s no such thing as having hands too small to learn to play the guitar.
 Guitars aren’t designed for people with large hands, after all, and while large hands and fingers can be advantageous for certain skills and techniques, they can also prove problematic while trying to learn the basics.